The ultimate guide to bitcoin-backed Loans

 1211%2%$10,00013.10%$1284.93

-Shorter term loans will advertise lower interest rates, but keep in mind the origination fee.
-If a client were to take a 3-month loan with a 1% origination fee, and then the client chose to renew the loan, the client could end up spending more annually than if they were to take a 12-month loan at a slightly higher interest rate with a single origination fee.
+Shorter term loans may advertise lower interest rates, but keep in mind the origination fee.
+If a client were to take a 3-month loan with a 1% origination fee, and then the client is approved to refinance the loan, the client could end up spending more annually than if they were to take a 12-month loan at a slightly higher interest rate with a single origination fee.

 Loan to value requirement

 The loan to value requirement is an important metric to consider when taking a bitcoin-backed loan.
-At 40% LTV, this means that a $10,000 loan requires $25,000 of bitcoin used as collateral.
-This ratio helps prevent collateral liquidations during normal market price fluctuations.
+At a 40% LTV, this means that a $10,000 loan requires $25,000 of bitcoin to be used as collateral.
+This conservative ratio helps prevent collateral liquidations during normal market price fluctuations.

 Loan to value (LTV) vs. collateral to principal (CTP)